 National Advisory Board

-Angela Harris is Professor of Law at UC Berkeley Law School and is an Executive Committee Member of the Thelton E. Henderson Center for Social Justice.
+Angela Harris is an Executive Committee Member of the Thelton E. Henderson Center for Social Justice.
 The author of dozens of articles and books, Professor Harris is a leading scholar in the areas of feminist legal theory and critical race theory.
 She has received numerous recognitions for her teaching, scholarship, and public service.

 Honorable Donald J. Horowitz has had a long and varied career of private practice and public service, as Senior Assistant Attorney General, Judge of the Washington State Superior Court, law teacher, drafter of significant social justice legislation, leader of and participant in State Access to Justice Board initiatives, pioneer in the use of technology to eliminate barriers and increase equal access to justice, and an early and committed diversity and equal opportunity innovator, worker, leader, and mentor.
 One consistent theme throughout his service is full, energetic, and persistent involvement in creating, delivering, and securing equal, high quality, and practical justice to all persons.

-W.H.
-(Joe) Knight is a Visiting Professor of Law at Seattle University.
-He is Professor of Law and is the former Dean of the University of Washington School of Law.
-An expert in commercial law, Knight has authored three books on the subject.
+Knight is an expert in commercial law, he has authored three books on the subject.
 He is an active member of several organizations, including the American Law Institute; the Law School Admissions Council; the Society of American Law Teachers; and both the American and National Bar Associations.
 Knight also serves as a member of the board of directors of State Farm Mutual Automobile Insurance Company where he chairs the Legal Affairs Committee of the board.

-Dale Minami is a partner with the law firm of MinamiTamaki in San Francisco.
-His history of public service and civil rights litigation dates back to his role as one of the founders of the Asian Law Caucus in Oakland, California, and includes his work as lead counsel in the reopening of Korematsu v.
+Dale Minami's history of public service and civil rights litigation dates back to his role as one of the founders of the Asian Law Caucus in Oakland, California, and includes his work as lead counsel in the reopening of Korematsu v.
 United States.
 In 2003, in recognition of his achievements, the ABA presented him its Thurgood Marshall Award.

-Henry W. McGee, Jr., is Professor of Law at Seattle University School of Law and is Professor Emeritus of UCLA School of Law.
-His career highlights include serving as a county prosecutor in Chicago, a litigator in a Chicago law firm, a civil rights attorney in Mississippi, and regional director of the U.S. Office of Economic Opportunity Legal Services Program.
+Henry McGee Jr's career highlights include serving as a county prosecutor in Chicago, a litigator in a Chicago law firm, a civil rights attorney in Mississippi, and regional director of the U.S. Office of Economic Opportunity Legal Services Program.
 He has served twice as a Fulbright Scholar and serves on the boards of 1000 Friends of Washington and the Low Income Housing Institute of Seattle.
 Professor McGee is also a violinist with the Seattle Philharmonic Orchestra.

-Eric Yamamoto is Professor of Law and Social Justice at the University of Hawai'i William Richardson School of Law.
-He is known nationally and internationally for his legal work and scholarship on civil rights and racial justice, with an emphasis on reparations for historic injustice.
+Eric Yamamoto is known nationally and internationally for his legal work and scholarship on civil rights and racial justice, with an emphasis on reparations for historic injustice.
 In 1984, he served on the legal team that successfully reopened the WWII Japanese American internment case of Fred Korematsu.